JuliaLang/www.julialang.org/blog/2020/05/rr.md

 # Future outlook

 Being able to replay the traces is only the beginning.
-I like to say that with `rr`, debugging becomes a data analysis problem, since any question you could possibly ask about the program is already contained in the data, it just becomes a question of extracting the answer.
+I like to say that with `rr`, debugging becomes a data analysis problem, since the answer to any question you could possibly ask about the program is already contained in the trace, it just becomes a question of extracting the answer.
 By default, `rr` drops you into GDB, but GDB is unlikely to be the correct frontend for such analysis.
 `rr`'s original author Robert O'Callahan now has a startup working on a